AyanRahaman/Payment_Gateway_integration_laravel/README.md

-# Payment Gateway Integration in Laravel
+# Razorpay Payment Gateway Integration in Laravel

 This project demonstrates how to integrate a payment gateway into a Laravel application.
 It provides a simple implementation of an online payment system where users can select products and complete payments securely.